B1zzyy/Markit/README.md

-# Markit - Carpenter Measure iOS App
+# Markit - Markit iOS App

 A minimalist iOS app designed for carpenters to take photos and add precise measurements to their work.
 Built with SwiftUI.